nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 During this meeting, we saw that Peter affirmed Paul's messages to the Gentiles that their salvation is not conditioned upon their keeping of the law of Moses.
 That the cleansing of the believers' hearts was by faith&mdash;not by works.
 Peter was bold to acknowledge that neither they nor their ancestors were able to bear the weight of the law, so there is no reason why they should impose such condition upon the Gentiles.
 And ultimately, why would God give the Holy Spirit to someone who is not fully acceptable to Him?

-## James' resolution doesn't go far enough
+## James' resolution didn't go far enough

 After much discussion and listening to points of view of Paul, Barnabas, and other apostles and elders, James decided to resolve the dispute by asking others to stop bothering the Gentiles, but just write letters to tell them to <em>"abstain from things defiled by idols and from sexual immorality and from what has been strangled and from blood (Acts 15:20)."</em>

-James refrained from enforcing the whole law, but he left enough of what amounts to the "yeast of the Pharisees."
+James refrained from enforcing the whole law, but he left enough of what amounted to being the "yeast of the Pharisees."
 James did not go as far as saying that the Gentiles do not have to be circumcised.
 He did not even mention circumcision which was the key issue in the debate.
-In skirting the issue, James implicitly states that his stand on justification is that it is based on faith which is perfected by the keeping of all of Mosaic laws.
+In skirting the issue, James implicitly stated that his stand on justification was that it was based on faith perfected by the keeping of all of Mosaic laws.

 James showed his hypocrisy when he tried to impose the keeping of the laws on the Gentiles that neither he nor his ancestors ever could.
-But the key point to take away from here is there is a profound disagreement between him and Paul.
+But the key point to take away from here is this shows a profound disagreement between him and Paul.
 And you have to decide who is more in line with Scriptures and choose one, because they're definitely incompatible.
 So incompatible to the point that Paul wrote this in Galatians:

 > You who are trying to be justified by the law have been alienated from Christ; you have fallen away from grace.
 (Galatians 5:4)